-The effect of normal strain on the activation energy of synchro-shear slip at different applied shear strain states is shown in Figure \ref{fig1}(b) and Figure S3.
-The decrease of the energy barrier is more pronounced under the uniaxial tensile strain perpendicular to the slip plane $(0001)$ ($\epsilon_{zz}$) than the other two tensile strain directions ($\epsilon_{xx}$ and $\epsilon_{yy}$), since the atomic motion of the synchro-shear slip, particularly for the large atoms in the triple-layer, involves significant out-of-plane components (see Figure \ref{fig1}(c)).
-Eventually, the energy barrier of the rate-limiting step of the synchro-shear slip corresponding to the localized atomic shuffling event does not vanish up to a shear stress of 3.52 GPa and uniaxial tensile strain $\epsilon_{zz}$=10\% (Figure S3).
-When $\sigma_{yz} >$ 3.52 GPa, a slip between the triple-layer and the adjacent kagom\'e layer other than the synchro-shear slip was predicted as the first event, see Figure S4.
+The effect of normal strain on the activation energy of synchro-shear slip at different applied shear stress states is shown in Figure \ref{fig1}(b) and Figure S3.
+The decrease of the energy barrier is more pronounced under the uniaxial tensile strain perpendicular to the slip plane $(0001)$ ($\epsilon_{zz}$) than the other two tensile strain directions ($\epsilon_{xx}$ and $\epsilon_{yy}$), since the atomic motion of the synchro-shear slip, particularly for the large atoms in the triple-layer, involves significant out-of-plane components (Figure \ref{fig1}(c)).
+Eventually, the energy barrier of the RLS of the synchro-shear slip corresponding to the localized atomic shuffling event does not vanish up to an applied shear stress $\tau =$ 3.52 GPa and uniaxial tensile strain $\epsilon_{zz} =$ 10\% (Figure S3).
+When $\tau >$ 3.52 GPa, a slip between the triple-layer and the adjacent kagom\'e layer other than the synchro-shear slip was observed as the first event, see Figure S4.
 This triple-kagom\'e slip was demonstrated as a competing mechanism to synchro-shear slip in the Laves crystal building block of $\mu$ phases in experiments and $ab$-$initio$ calculations \cite{luo2023Tailoring,luo2023plasticity}.
-The triple-kagom\'e full slip dissociates into two mirror symmetric partial slip events in CaMg\textsubscript{2}, and a stacking fault state with a high fault energy 409~mJ/m$^{2}$ compared to the low fault energy of the synchro-shear induced stacking fault (14~mJ/m$^{2}$ \cite{xie2022unveiling}) was obtained, see Figure S5(a-b).
-In addition, the energy barrier of the triple and kagom\'e slip vanishes when the applied shear stress $\sigma_{xz}$ reaches 5.39~GPa (Figure S5(c-d)).
+The triple-kagom\'e full slip dissociates into two mirror symmetric partial slip events in CaMg\textsubscript{2}, and a stacking fault state with a high fault energy 409~mJ/m$^{2}$ compared to the low fault energy of the synchro-shear induced stacking fault (14~mJ/m$^{2}$, Figure S5) was obtained, see Figure S6(a-b).
+In addition, the energy barrier of the triple and kagom\'e slip vanishes when the applied shear stress $\tau =$ 5.39~GPa (Figure S6(c-d)).